2018 BUBBA Burger Sports Car Grand Prix: Entries

 A total of 22 cars took part in the event; 14 in the Prototype (P) class and 8 in the GT Le Mans (GTLM) class.
 The GT Daytona (GTD) class did not take part in the event, owing to a lack of garage space at the circuit.
 Spirit of Daytona Racing withdrew from the event following a late accident in the previous month's 12 Hours of Sebring.
 BAR1 Motorsports also withdrew after attending Daytona, but skipping Sebring.
 In GTLM, the lineup remained unchanged, apart from Risi Competizione's exit.

+Practice

+There were two practice sessions preceding the start of the race on Saturday, one on Friday morning and one on Friday afternoon.
+The first session lasted two hours on Friday morning while the second session on Friday afternoon lasted 45 minutes.

+Practice 1

+The first practice session took place at 7:40 AM PT on Friday and ended with Felipe Nasr topping the charts for Whelen Engineering Racing, with a lap time of 1:13.582.

+Final Practice

+The second and final practice session took place at 4:45 PM PT on Friday and ended with Juan Pablo Montoya topping the charts for Acura Team Penske, with a lap time of 1:13.160.

-Qualifying Results
+Qualifying

+Friday afternoon's 35-minute qualifying session was divided into two groups.
+Both categories had 15-minute individual sessions, and regulations stipulated teams to nominate a single driver to qualify their cars.
+The competitors' fastest lap times determined the starting order with the grid arranged to put the Prototype cars ahead of all the GTLM entries.